Springerle/py-generic-project/docs/installing.rst

     sudo easy_install pip && sudo pip install virtualenv brew install coreutils

-For **Windows**, see the :ref:`win-python` and :ref:`babun` sections.
+For **Windows**, see the :ref:`win-python` section.
-The former is recommended for users who just want to run some Python software, the latter for developers and ‘power users’ with some existing Python and Linux experience.
+Developers and ‘power users’ with some existing Python and Linux experience might consider using `Windows Subsystem for Linux (WSL) <https://docs.microsoft.com/en-us/windows/wsl/faq>`_, but that is outside the scope of this documentation.

-More recent options are `bash for Windows`_, `Docker for Windows`_, and `Windows Containers`_.
-After you install one of these, act like you're on a **Linux** system, because as long as you operate within those environments, you actually are.
+However, the POSIX workflows should work there.

 .. note::

-    Remember that the next step is either :ref:`pip-from-pypi` or :ref:`pip-from-github`.
+    Keep in mind that the next step after the basic setup is either :ref:`pip-from-pypi` or :ref:`pip-from-github`.
+    And that basic setup needs to be done only once.

 Installing Python
 -----------------

 There are different ways to get a working Python installation, depending on your computer's operating system.
-Note that there are two major versions of Python, and at this time Python 2.7 and Python 3.4 are the recommended versions to use.
+Note that Python 2.7 is by now increasingly unsupported, and Python 3.6 or above is the recommended version to use.

-Read the documentation of any software you want to install regarding the versions of Python that particular software runs on, and act accordingly by e.g. calling ``virtualenv-3`` instead of just ``virtualenv``.
+Read the documentation of any software you want to install regarding the versions of Python that particular software runs on, and act accordingly by e.g. calling ``python3 -m venv`` instead of just ``virtualenv``.

 See also these other resources on the web…